DoSomething/contentful-prototype/docs/development/features/referral-pages.md

 Users will see a Referral Page Banner after signing up for any campaign configured for this feature, which refers them to their Alpha Referral Page.

-When the `DS_ENABLE_REFER_FRIENDS_INCENTIVE` ENV variable is set to `true`, incentive-specific RAF copy is displayed across all referral pages, alluding to a \$10 gift card reward for the Alpha & Beta.
+When the 'referral incentive' feature flag is enabled (`DS_ENABLE_REFER_FRIENDS_INCENTIVE` ENV variable is set to `true`), incentive-specific RAF copy is displayed across all referral pages, alluding to a \$10 gift card reward for the Alpha & Beta.
 Otherwise incentive-less RAF copy is displayed.

 ## Details